devopsguytm/openliberty-tekton/README.md

 ## 3. Create a WebHook connection

-In order to create a webhook from Git to our Tekton Pipeline we need to install [TektonCD Triggers](https://github.com/tektoncd/triggers) in our K8s cluster.
+In order to create a WebHook from Git to our Tekton Pipeline we need to install [TektonCD Triggers](https://github.com/tektoncd/triggers) in our K8s cluster.
 Triggers is a Kubernetes Custom Resource Defintion (CRD) controller that allows you to extract information from events payloads (a "trigger") to create Kubernetes resources.
 More information can be found in the  [TektonCD Triggers Project](https://github.com/tektoncd/triggers).
 Also we can use Tekton Dashboard as a web console for viewing all Tekton Resources.

 On OpenShift 4.3 , [TektonCD Triggers](https://github.com/tektoncd/triggers) are already installed as part of the [OpenShift Pipelines Operator](https://www.openshift.com/learn/topics/pipelines),  in `openshift-pipelines` project (namespace), but Tekton Dashboard is not installed.
 Instead,  we can use the OpenShift Pipeline Web Console.

 The mechanism for triggering builds via WebHooks is the same and involves creating an EventListener and exposing that EventListener Service to outside.
+The EventListener handles external events and recieves a Git payload.
+This payload is parsed via the TriggerBinding resource for certain information, like `gitrevision` or `gitrepositoryurl`.
+These variables are then sent to TriggerTemplate resource that will call the Tekton Pipeline via a PipelineRun definition (with optional arguments).

 ![Tekton Architecture](./images/webhook-architecture-tekton-simple.jpg?raw=true "Tekton Architecture")